Peter MacGill: Career

 In 1999, the gallery sold Man Ray’s Glass Tears (1930–33) for $1.3 million, then a record price for a photograph.
 In February 2006, MacGill purchased Edward Steichen’s The Pond—Moonlight on behalf of a private collector for $2.9 million at Sotheby’s, then the highest price ever paid for a photograph.

-MacGill has been described by the Getty Research Institute as a “visionary photograph gallerist whose career traces the rise of photography as a premier art form.”
-His archive — acquired by the Getty in 2024 — includes business records, correspondence, daily calendars, exhibition files, and lecture notes spanning five decades.
+MacGill's archive — acquired by the Getty in 2024 — includes business records, correspondence, daily calendars, exhibition files, and lecture notes spanning five decades.

 He developed a model of “vertical representation,” managing not only sales and exhibitions but also publications, loans, and legal matters for artists.
 When Philip-Lorca diCorcia was sued for invasion of privacy over his “Heads” series, MacGill arranged legal representation for the artist during the case.
 MacGill also collaborated with conservation scientist Paul Messier on a project to develop improved methods of materials analysis and preservation for photographic works.

 MacGill helped build major institutional photography collections through transactions including the Thomas Walther Collection for MoMA (2001), the Manfred Heiting Collection for the Museum of Fine Arts Houston (2002), and the placement of archives or works by Robert Frank, Irving Penn, Charles Sheeler, Duane Michals, Paul Strand, and David Goldblatt into U.S. museums.

 In 2006, he was the first recipient of the Harold Jones Distinguished Alumni Award at the University of Arizona.

 Pace/MacGill was consolidated into Pace Gallery in 2019–20, closing after 36 years of operation.
 MacGill continues to advise artists’ foundations and collectors and is collaborating with RadicalMedia to develop a streaming series about the history of photography.